getwilds/rcromwell/README.md

 library(fh.wdlR)
 cromwellCreate(FredHutchId = "username", port = "2020",
         pathToServerLogs = "/home/username/cromwell/cromwell-serverlogs/%A.txt",
-        pathToScript = "/home/username/cromwell/cromServer.sh",
+        pathToServerScript = "/home/username/cromwell/cromServer.sh",
         pathToParams = "/home/username/cromwell/cromwellParams.sh")
 ```

 When you use the `cromwellCreate` function it will return the necessary information for using the API via a browser AND will automatically set your `CROMWELLURL` environment variable to the correct location for the remaining job submission and management functions in the R package.

 ### Set Credentials of an existing Cromwell server